SHEDOOMTC/When-Patterns-have-no-Meaning/README.md

 What key residues are responsible for binding/conformational changes upon ligand binding--- that can be used to differentiate bound vs unbound conformations.

 The data used here is from a malaria study **(unpublished)**, where we performed 400ns simulations of the apo and MMVMMV019313-bound bifunctional farnesyl/geranylgeranyl pyrophosphate synthase (FPPS/GGPPS) from *Plasmodium falciparum*.
+The dataset for this exercise as described below is large and so, will not be added to this repository.
+You can request it by sending an email **[here](Shadrachchinecheremeze@gmail.com)**

 **Here is the hypothesis:**